JonathanHolvey/sharepy/README.md

 r = s.get("https://example.sharepoint.com/_api/...", headers={"Accept": "application/atom+xml"})
 ```

-Currently only the `post()` method will send a digest header, allowing modifications to be made to SharePoint objects.
+The request will send a digest header, allowing modifications to be made to SharePoint objects.

 ## Download a file: